Xilinx/imagebuilder/README.md

 - XEN_CMD specifies the command line arguments used for Xen.
 If not set, the default one will be used.

+- XEN_PASSTHROUGH_PATHS specifies the passthrough devices (separated by spaces).
+It adds "xen,passthrough" to the corresponding dtb nodes.

 - DOM0_KERNEL specifies the Dom0 kernel file to load.